-This page contains some tips to help you obtain the best performance in Unity, covering the animation system and run-time optimizations.
+This page contains some tips to help you obtain the best performance from Unity’s animation system, covering character setup, the animation system and run-time optimizations.

 Playing a single Animation Clip with no blending can make Unity slower than the legacy animation system.
 The old system is very direct, sampling the curve and directly writing into the transform.
 Unity’s current animation system has temporary buffers it uses for blending, and there is additional copying of the sampled curve and other data.
 The current system layout is optimized for animation blending and more complex setups.